 It should not be populated if the corporate event is outside the scope of SRD II.

+For the MT564 message, if the indicator was present in the NEWM and REPL messages, the presence of the indicator is however optional in the REPE/RMDR.
+If present in the REPE/RMDR function, its value must be the same as in the NEWM/REPL (it cannot be amended).

+The indicator cannot be added in the RMDR, if not already present in the NEWM/REPL message.
+It can be added to the REPE message only if this information has been received after the eligibility date of the event (e.g. after record date).

 Any other intermediary in the chain should report the value of this indicator as per the value received from the previous intermediary.

 However, the indicator can be set to NO by an account servicer that did not receive a notification with the indicator via the chain of intermediaries as per SRD II, but deems the event to be in scope of SRD II.